brdav/simple_autodiff/README.md

 This repo implements a minimal example of neural network backpropagation (specifically reverse-mode automatic differentiation) with NumPy.
 It is a straightforward extension of [micrograd](https://github.com/karpathy/micrograd) to vectorized operations using NumPy.
 To keep the code as simple as possible, changes to micrograd were only made where necessary: adding a `__matmul__` and `sum()` method to the engine, handling array shapes / broadcasting, and adding the commonly used cross entropy loss.
 Many other operations such as e.g. tensor slicing are missing, so this is not meant to be a complete autodiff engine.

-The `demo.ipynb` notebook provides an example for training an MLP to classify handwritten digits (MNIST dataset) up to around 97.5% accuracy.
+The `mnist_demo.ipynb` notebook provides an example for training an MLP to classify handwritten digits (MNIST dataset) up to around 97.5% accuracy.

 To run the code, install in a Python >= 3.9 environment with
 ```